lukasNo1/opi/misc/qyld_analysis.md

    QYLD doesn't need to do that, because they sell cash settled options (meaning on expiration you don't get assigned shares, you just pay cash if they are ITM)

-3. This bot liquidates the cc's the day before expiration, 1 hour before close
+3. This bot liquidates the cc's the day before expiration, 30 minutes after market open

-   QYLD's options are also liquidated on the day before expiration, but at market open.
+   QYLD's options are also liquidated on the day before expiration, but directly at market open.
 Also it happens automatically (they sell AM european-style options)

 4. This bot will sell a new covered call at the same time it buys the expiring one's back, QYLD sells new contracts only on monday after expiry date